SiwonP/vimrc/README.md

 ## Installation

-Considering you already have vim installed on your machine, you can do the follwing to install both pathogen and my vim config :
+Considering you have vim, curl and git installed on your machine, you can do the follwing to install pathogen, the packages and my vim config :

 ### Pathogen installation

-> mkdir -p ~/.vim/autoload ~/.vim/bundle && \ curl -LSso ~/.vim/autoload/pathogen.vim https://tpo.pe/pathogen.vim
+`mkdir -p ~/.vim/autoload ~/.vim/bundle && \ curl -LSso ~/.vim/autoload/pathogen.vim https://tpo.pe/pathogen.vim`

 You can check out the pathogen github repo [here](https://github.com/tpope/vim-pathogen)

-### Configuration installation
+### Syntastic installation

+`cd ~/.vim/bundle && \ git clone --depth=1 https://github.com/vim-syntastic/syntastic.git`